-On the Oaxaca coast, iguana-filled tamales are a local favorite.
+On the Pacific coast of Oaxaca, iguana-filled tamales are a local favorite.

-Tamales are usually served in the morning, but frankly they are good for any meal.
+Tamales are typically served in the morning, but frankly they are good for any meal.